The Flying Cavarettas: Later years and reunion

 The Cavaretta siblings continued to perform in various configurations (including with spouses and others) at Circus Circus, toured, and competed internationally, while pursuing other interests and opportunities.
 Jimmy briefly joined Disney on Parade as an aerial motorcyclist before returning to acrobatics with "The Flying Medallions", a group he co-founded with sister Maureen, wife Judi, and Maureen's husband Barry Mitchell.
 He also toured with the Shrine Circus and Ringling Brothers/Barnum & Bailey Circus, appeared in small film roles, and posed fully nude for Playgirl as their centerfold in January 1976.

 Terry formed "The Flying Terrells" duo with her husband, Roland "Ron" Eloy Lemus, as catcher, before reuniting with her siblings professionally following Lemus's death in a 1976 plane crash.
-After performing in various configurations as both "The Flying Medallions" and "The Flying Terrells", the siblings eventually resumed the exclusive use of "The Flying Caravettas", touring widely and performing in Las Vegas (both at Circus Circus, and, later, as part of the Follies Bergere at the Tropicana casino and resort, where Jimmy and Terry performed as a duo).
+After performing in various configurations as both "The Flying Medallions" and "The Flying Terrells", the siblings eventually resumed the exclusive use of "The Flying Caravettas", touring widely and performing in Las Vegas (both at Circus Circus, and, later, as part of the Folies Bergère at the Tropicana casino and resort, where Jimmy and Terry performed as a duo).

 In 1977, the siblings won the Circus World Championship in London, and 1984, won the Silver Clown Award at the International Circus Festival in Monte Carlo, presented by Cary Grant.